 Battleship Cove is home to the Massachusetts' official memorial to all Bay Staters killed in service to their nation during World War II.
-Located on board the USS Massachusetts, this memorial symbolizes the eternal gratitude of a proud Commonwealth and nation.
+Located on board the USS Massachusetts this memorial symbolizes the eternal gratitude of a proud Commonwealth and nation.

-Battleship Cove Five Water Street, P.O.
-Box 111 Fall River, MA 02722-0111 (508) 678-1100 1-800-533-3194 (Within New England) www.battleshipcove.com
+Battleship Cove Five Water Street P.O.
+Box 111 Fall River, MA 02722-0111 Tel: 508-678-1100 www.battleshipcove.com

+Toll-Free: 1-800-533-3194 (Within New England)